-For the 2020 inspection, none of the comments included in the FAOA's final report issued in December 2020 represent an issue that impairs PricewaterhouseCoopers AG's ability to provide companies with audits conducted in accordance with the professional standards.
+For the 2021 inspection, none of the comments included in the FAOA's final reports issued in April 2022 represented an issue that impairs PricewaterhouseCoopers AG's ability to provide companies with audits conducted in accordance with professional standards.

 PricewaterhouseCoopers AG is also subject to regulatory oversight by the Public Company Accounting Oversight Board (PCAOB), which generally conducts inspections of our firm every three years, jointly with the FAOA.
 The PCAOB's inspection focuses on those portions of the firm's accounting and auditing practices that relate to US public companies and the firm's system of quality controls.
 The most recent inspection conducted by the PCAOB was in 2017 and covered calendar 2016 audit engagements.